Loropetalum chinense var.rubrum

 Heteropanax is a genus of flowering plants in the family Araliaceae.
 They are native to Asia.
 These plants are evergreen shrubs or trees.

-ficus microcarpa dragon bonsai
+ficus microcarpa 8 shape bonsai

-Ficus strange dragon shape ornamental plants ficus religiosa
+Ficus 8 shape ornamental plants ficus variegata

 The best outdoor bonsai plants for offices and homes, Its a excellent landscape trees which has good tolerance to winter and summer season,the ficus bonsai is also proved to be one of the best air purifier tree